 Mirrors are smooth, polished or shining surfaces.
-They reflect the light beam and creates images.
+They reflect the light beam and create images.
 Thus, there are two kinds of mirrors, plane and spherical mirrors.
 Further, spherical mirrors divide into convex and concave mirrors.
 It is important to know the difference between concave and convex mirror to get a clear understanding.
-Basically, the reflecting surface of convex mirror bulges outside while concave mirror’s bulges inwards.
+Basically, the reflecting surface of the convex mirror bulges outside while the concave mirror bulges inwards.
 The major difference is the image that forms in these two mirrors.
 In other words, diminished images form in convex mirrors while enlarged images form in concave mirrors.

 Definition of Concave Mirror

 Concave mirrors are converging mirrors.
 The parallel incident rays fall on the mirror’s surface and the rays reflect and meet at a certain point known as the focal point.
 A concave mirror’s shape is similar to a spoon.
 When we place this mirror too close to an object, we get a magnified and virtual image.
 However, when there is an increase in the distance between the object and the mirror, the size of the image will reduce thereby creating a real image.
 Thus, the image which forms may be large or small, real or virtual.